ubc-library-rc/oer-rdm/jb_slides.md

 We gather the individual accounts under a GitHub organization, which makes it relatively easy to add or revoke rights as collaborators come and go.
 All our repositories are "owned" by the organization, not by individual acconts.

 The workshop source material is written in Markdown.
-Many workshop sites include the presentation slides - these can be added to the repository in any format, but doing them in reveal.js provides more flexibility for presenting them within the workshop site.
+In some contexts it can be helpful to enhance the Markdown with html and even CSS.
+This is optional but can provide more flexibility in how the content is presented.

 The skills required for authoring content are familiarity with Markdown and GitHub.
 That's a relatively low barrier but those skills aren't universal and getting the whole team comfortable with the tools can take some work.

-In additon to the basic authoring skills, someone on the team will need to understand how Jekyll works, but that can be just one person to handle the theme and configuration options.</p>
+In additon to the basic authoring skills, someone on the team will need to understand how GitHub Pages works, but that can be just one person to handle the theme and configuration options.</p>

 ---